bugslayerr/Tri-tue-nhan-tao/README.md

 # Tri-tue-nhan-tao

-Docs: This repository used to study basic algorithm of artificial intelligence course of HAUI
+Docs: This repository used to study basic algorithm of HAUI's artificial intelligence

 ## Requirements